DATAGH/FADE/README.md

 # FADE
-code for CVPR2023 paper FADE: A Video Dataset for Falling Object Detection around Buildings coming soon
+Code of paper "FADE: A Video Dataset for Falling Object Detection around Buildings" submitted to CVPR2023 Coming soon